 Can You Choose Your Instacart Shopper?

-With the age of COVID-19 upon us, we have found that some of our personal daily or weekly activities can be outsourced.
+Within the past few years, we have found that some of our personal daily or weekly activities can be outsourced.
 Take Instacart, for example.
 Instacart is an app that allows its users to place their grocery orders online.
 The order is given to a shopper who packs the groceries and either delivers them directly or has an Instacart driver complete that part of the job.

 If you’re an Instacart user, you’ll know that different shoppers deliver your orders each time.
 You might connect with a specific shopper better than others and prefer to have the same person handle all your orders.
 But can you choose your Instacart shopper?